lubuntu-team/manual/source/2/2.2/2.2.6/libreoffice_writer.rst

 To Insert a page number :menuselection:`Insert --> Field --> Page number`.
 To insert the current time into the document :menuselection:`Insert --> Field --> Time`.
 To insert the current date into the document :menuselection:`Insert --> Field --> Date`.
 To insert the number of pages in the document :menuselection:`Insert --> Field --> Page count`.

 To have a page number in your header or footer :menuselection:`Insert --> Page Number`.
 To choose where to put the page number put change the :guilabel:`Postion` drop down.
 To change which side of the page the page number appears on use the :guilabel:`Alignment` drop down.
 To have the number be on the opposite side for every other page check the :guilabel:`Mirror on even pages` checkbox.
+To include the total of all pages check the :guilabel:`Include page total` checkbox.
+To change how your page numbers are formatted change the :guilabel:`Page nubmers` drop down.

 To have a header shown at the top of each page :menuselection:`Insert --> Header and footer --> Header --> Default style`.
 To have a footer at the bottom of each page :menuselection:`Insert--> Header and footer --> Footer --> Default style`.
 To get back to writing the main part of the document left click on the body of the document.